Alausí: Notable schools

+Despite persistent barriers—such as limited infrastructure and resources in rural sectors—Alausí continues to invest in education as a means of community and regional development.
+The integration of language learning, technical training, and targeted support for vulnerable populations underscores the evolving educational landscape in the region.

 Festivals

-Carnaval is the traditional festival of Alausí, and is celebrated with a special parade, in which the neighborhoods of the city and special invitees participate.
-The most important festival is the running of the bulls.
-Non-professional bullfighting and other festivals are also celebrated here.
+Carnaval is the traditional festival of Alausí and is celebrated with a special parade in which the neighborhoods of the city and special invitees participate.
+The most important festival is the running of the bulls where bulls are released through a closed street until their final destination at the bullfighting ring, similar to a tradition from Pamplona, Spain.

-A testament to the Spanish influence in South America, the Festival of San Pedro is celebrated from June 22 to July 2, and has been celebrated since the colonial era.
-Traditional dance, music, folklore, cockfights, bullfights and other activities attract Ecuadorians and international tourists to the celebration.
+A testament to the Spanish influence in South America, the Festival of San Pedro is celebrated from June 22 to July 2 and has been celebrated since the colonial era.
+Traditional dance, music, folklore, cockfights, bullfights and other activities attract Ecuadorian and international tourists to the celebration.